JointPhysicsAnalysisCenter/Jpsi-photoproduction/Python/readme.md

 - <code>init</code> : <code> $option==fit</code> : allows to determine which parameters are free and which ones are fixed to zero; <code> $option in [plotbs, plotlogbs, totalbs]</code>: computes the observables.
 Output files: plot_xsec_gluex.txt (GlueX total cross section), plot_dsdt_gluex_?.txt (3 files with GlueX differential cross sections); plot_dsdt_007??.txt (files with Hall-C 007 differential cross sections) where ? and ?? are numbers.

 - <code>scat3</code> : <code>$option==fit</code> : selects the fit parameters used in the paper; <code>$option in [plotbs, plotlogbs, totalbs]</code> : reads observables from files

+## Code to compute Table I

+And one code to compute the observables, <code>scatlength.py</code> in table I and another to compute the plot in the appendix <code>scatlengthhistogram.py</code>.
+These two codes need the files with the bootstraps

+Input: The codes

+## Code to compute Figure 6 in the appendix